wtk34500000/oo-betterlyft/README.md

 Always start by drawing out the relationship either on a whiteboard or piece of paper.
 Think about how each of these models will be connected.
 From there then begin writing code.

 #### Passenger
 A Passenger should be initialized with a name as a string.
+After the Passenger has been initialized, it shouldn't be changed.
+- `Passenger#name`
+  - Returns the name of the passenger
 - `Passenger#rides`
   - Returns an array of Ride instances that this person has been on
 - `Passenger#drivers`